Skip to main navigation Skip to search Skip to main content

 Biography

-Stuart is interested in critical approaches to International Political Economy.
-He completed his PhD on the transnational dimension of regime transformation in Eastern Central Europe at Aberystwyth's Department of International Politics, in February 2002, and joined Manchester in September 2003.
-Stuart was founding secretary of the Critical Political Economy Research Network of the European Sociological Association until September 2007, and was the convenor of the BISA International Political Economy working group.
-Together with Werner Bonefeld, Hugo Radice, and Greig Charnock set up the CSE Trans-Pennine Working Group.
-Stuart has been a Visiting Research Fellow at the University of Wroclaw, Poland, the Vrije Universiteit, Amsterdam, and was a Non-Resident Senior Fellow in the Centre for Global Political Economy, at the Institute of International Relations in Prague.
-He serves on the editorial board of the journal New Perspectives, on the international advisory board of the Palgrave Studies in the Political Economy of Public Policy book series, and is one of the editors of the Lynne Rienner Advances in International Political Economy series.
+I am interested in critical approaches to International Political Economy.
+I completed my PhD on the transnational dimension of regime transformation in Eastern Central Europe at Aberystwyth's world renowned Department of International Politics, in February 2002, and joined Manchester in September that year.
+I was founding secretary of the Critical Political Economy Research Network of the European Sociological Association until September 2007, and was the convenor of the BISA International Political Economy working group.
+I was a Visiting Research Fellow at the University of Wroclaw, Poland, the Vrije Universiteit, Amsterdam, and was a Non-Resident Senior Fellow in the Centre for Global Political Economy, at the Institute of International Relations in Prague.
+I serve on the editorial board of the journal New Perspectives, on the international advisory board of the Palgrave Studies in the Political Economy of Public Policy book series, and I was an editor for the Lynne Rienner Advances in International Political Economy series.

-Stuart's book The International Political Economy of Transition, was shortlisted for the 2013 BISA IPEG book prize, and his 2013 article about populism in Poland in Third World Quarterly was nominated for the biennial Aquila Polonica Prize, for the best English-language article published during the previous two years on any aspect of Polish studies.
+My book The International Political Economy of Transition, was shortlisted for the 2013 BISA IPEG book prize, and my 2013 article about populism in Poland in Third World Quarterly was nominated for the biennial Aquila Polonica Prize, for the best English-language article published during the previous two years on any aspect of Polish studies.

 Research interests